-Define a Changes replication job
+Define a Changes replication job in UCMDB 7.52 to 8.x

-The changes replication job copies all CIs and CI relations except for business relations from your UCMDB system to your Service Manager system.
+The changes replication job copies all CIs from your UCMDB system to your Service Manager system.

-- 1 Log in to your UCMDB system as an administrator. - 2 Go to Setting Federated CMDB. - 3 Click the Replication jobs tab. - 4 Click + to add a new replication job. - 5 In Name, type a unique name for the job.
-For example, cmdb2sm. - 6 In Source Data Store, select the data store name as you created in Add a new Changes adapter data store on page 16.
-For example, CmdbChanges. - 7 In Target Data Store, select the data store name as you created in Add a Service Desk adapter data store on page 19.
-For example cmdb2sm.
+- 1 Log in to your UCMDB system as an administrator.

+- 2 Go to Setting Federated CMDB.

+- 3 Click the Replication jobs tab.

+- 4 Click + to add a new replication job.

+- 5 In Name, type a unique name for the job.
+For example, cmdb2sm.

+- In Source Data Store, select the changes data store name you created in Add a new Changes adapter data store on page 25.
+For example, CmdbChanges. - In Target Data Store, select the Service Desk data store name you created in Add a Service Desk adapter data store on page 28.
+For example sm. - Verify that the changes replication job contains no relation queries and that the Permit deletion in target option is enabled.

-- Click OK to save the replication job.
-8 - Click the Ad Hoc Full Replication button to run the replication job.
-9
+- Click OK to save the replication job. - 10 Click the Ad Hoc Full Replication button to run the replication job.